12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

-This place has it all.
-And to make the most out of it, we recommend spending at least 2 or 3 days here to explore the park without rushing.
-That will be enough time to do most of the activities on this list.
+This place has it all, and to make the most out of it, we recommend spending at least 3 or 4 days here to explore the park without rushing.

 Camping here for at least one night is a must as well, to make your trip even more unforgettable.
 You’ll find our favourite campgrounds and other planning tips below!